Yam1x/c2pie/README.md

 ## Certificates & trust

-- Example keys live under `tests/fixtures/crypto/`.
+- Example keys are located in `tests/fixtures/crypto/`.
 They are suitable for development only.
 - For production:
   - use a real document‑signing certificate (RSA‑PSS or ECDSA per C2PA),
   - provide a leaf + intermediates bundle (no root),